Zee-Star97/Goggle-Scanner/sample_code/README.md

-# PLCS CW2 CWE-119 Vulnerable Code Example
+# CWE-119 Vulnerable Code Example

 ## Overview
 This directory contains **intentionally vulnerable code** that demonstrates **CWE-119: Improper Restriction of Operations within the Bounds of a Memory Buffer**.